-If your corporation, partnership or sole proprietorship is struggling with substantial debt, Pinks, Lipshie, White & Nemeth can help guide your through the Chapter 11 bankruptcy process to keep your business viable while you develop fresh strategies for future growth.
+If your corporation, partnership or sole proprietorship is struggling with substantial debt, Pinks, Lipshie, & White can help guide your through the Chapter 11 bankruptcy process to keep your business viable while you develop fresh strategies for future growth.
 Often referred to as “reorganization bankruptcy,” Chapter 11 permits your business to operate while you pay creditors a fraction of what you owe under a court-ordered payment plan.
 With 250 years of combined experience, our attorneys can help you file Chapter 11 quickly and efficiently.
 Once your business has filed for bankruptcy, creditors must immediately stop collections efforts, including harassing letters and phone calls.

 A Chapter 11 bankruptcy case can take anywhere from a few months to two years to resolve.
 During that time, owners continue to operate the business as “debtors in possession,” unless the court detects fraud, dishonesty, incompetence, and gross mismanagement that necessitate the appointment of a trustee.
 The bankruptcy court or the trustee makes major decisions for the debtor while the business remains in bankruptcy.
 Such matters might include: